 Therefore I went to the bus stop and checked what busses and in which direction are going there and I found one which will be in Naxxar in 6 minutes and another one, which was going to Naxxar in 10 minutes.
 That was perfect even I missed just the right bus.
 The weather was nice as usual, but a little warmer.
 Around half an hour later I was leaving the bus in Naxxar, close to the Parish Church.
 I took some pictures from the outside and was disappointed that the Church was not open – that is not Mediterranean but Maltese style!

 On the other side of the street there is the Palazzo Parisio and I became inquisitive.
 When I entered the hall I was very surprised because there were beautiful paintings on the ceiling and the hall was very well decorated.
 I read, that there is an admission charge and I went to the reception to see how much it was.
 The lady at the reception told me, that it is for free to go to the garden – there is, by the way, also en restaurant.
-So i started with the garden and it was beautiful!
-Because I was a little late I was very hungry and took a seat with a table and some minutes later I ordered a “Luna BLT”.
+So I started with the garden and it was beautiful!
+Because I was a little late I was very hungry and took a seat at a table and some minutes later I ordered a “Luna BLT”.
 Luna is the name of the restaurant, but was the BLT means, I do not know yet.
-It was bread with a delicious spread (bacon, salad …).
+It was bread with a delicious spread (bacon, lettuce, tomato).

 After the meal I bought the ticket and was walking through all the rooms with an audio guide.
 Because there are not so many people visiting these places – the most tourists on Malta enjoy just the weather – I could use this guide.
 It was interesting to know what they were telling by the guide, but it was amazing to see the famous building with all the paintings on the ceiling and the stucco as well as the wall papers, floors and furniture.
 I was very surprised to find that on Malta.
 I learned that the rich families on the island were very interested in these things.
 I was going home by bus after I have seen the palazzo, because there were no more interesting things in Naxxar.